Dust diffusion in SPH simulations of an isolated galaxy: Results

 At late times, the distribution of metals shows significantly different spatial extent among the runs.
 In the \NoDiff\ run, there are hardly any metals present beyond $r \sim 15 \, \text{kpc}$ and $\left|z\right| \sim 8 \, \text{kpc}$, while they tend to extend out further from the galactic disk with increasing diffusion strength.
 Furthermore, in the runs with diffusion, there is a toroidal region with low metallicity located in the galactic plane just at the edge between the disk and the halo around $r \gtrsim 15\, \text{kpc}$ which is not present in the \NoDiff\ run.
-A likely explanation for this metal-poor torus is that the diffusion is sourced by turbulence.
+We have used the particle selection criterion described in Section~\ref{sec:Selection} to check whether or not this feature is arising from the superposition of the disk with the halo, but it is present in both radial profiles and projections of the disk component, while being absent in the halo component, making it unlikely to be an artifact from the superposition of the two components.
+Indeed, one would expect less superposition effects with diffusion due to smoothing at the boundary.
+We discuss this point further in Appendix C. A likely explanation for this metal-poor torus is that the diffusion is sourced by turbulence.
 Within the disk, turbulence arises due to gravitational torques and stellar feedback from young stars, while in the halo it originates from random motion.
 In the outer parts of the disk where stellar feedback is weak there is hardly any turbulence which could drive diffusion.
 This point is further illustrated in Figure\ref{fig:ShearMap}, which shows the spatial distribution of the shear $\left\|S_{ab}\right\|$ in the intermediate diffusion run at $t = 2\,\text{Gyr}\,$.
 The shear is strongest in the thin disk and the halo gas just above and below the disk, but is weak in the thick disk.
 The qualitative features of this spatial map do not differ much between different snapshots and different runs.
 Thus there should be a radius within the disk beyond which diffusion is inefficient.
 Within the halo the fluid can easily mix and therefore will eventually populate the parts of the halo that lie in the plane of the galactic disk, leading to the formation of a metal-poor torus.
 Another notable detail is that, in the lower resolution runs, there are more metals in the polar regions above and below the disk than in the \HiRes\ run.
 This is likely due to less efficient feedback in the \HiRes\ run, owing to a lower total energy output per feedback event, which is quickly dissipated.
 This can lead to weaker outflows in the central region, where star formation is strongest and therefore feedback effects would become most apparent.